Phivolcs records 8,253 aftershocks after M6.9 Cebu quake

-Phivolcs director Dr. Teresito Bacolcol previously stated that aftershocks could continue for several weeks, with their frequency and magnitude decreasing over time.
+Phivolcs Director Dr. Teresito Bacolcol stated that aftershocks are normal and can persist for weeks to months, with their number and strength diminishing over time.

 Topics in this story